UCLALibrary/xoai/README.md

 Building the project
 ---

-JDK 8 or later is required to build the project with the latest Maven 3 releases (tested and confirmed with 3.8.7):
+JDK 8 is required to build the project with the latest Maven 3 releases (tested and confirmed with 3.8.7):
   ```
   mvn clean install
   ```